Alena18/FlashcardsEnglishBelarusianPetsMemoryGame/README.md

 ## Credits

-I have used my knowledge that I gain from CodeInstitute tutorial and my mentor .
+I have used my knowledge that I gain from CodeInstitute tutorial and my mentor Tim is a great teacher.
 Thank you for a great experience.
+Also I used youtube video.
+The live link can be found [here](https://youtu.be/DABkhfsBAWw).

 ### Content